AckerlyXu/heima/articles/backup/backup-configure-vault.md

     ![List of recovery services vaults](./media/backup-configure-vault/choose-storage-configuration.png)

     By default, your vault has geo-redundant storage.
 If you are using Azure as a primary backup storage endpoint, continue using geo-redundant storage.
 If you are using Azure as a non-primary backup storage endpoint, then choose locally redundant storage, which will reduce the cost of storing data in Azure.
-Read more about [geo-redundant](/documentation/articles/storage-redundancy/#geo-redundant-storage/) and [locally redundant](/documentation/articles/storage-redundancy/#locally-redundant-storage/) storage options in this [overview](/documentation/articles/storage-redundancy/).
+Read more about [geo-redundant](../storage/storage-redundancy.md#geo-redundant-storage) and [locally redundant](../storage/storage-redundancy.md#locally-redundant-storage) storage options in this [overview](../storage/storage-redundancy.md).

     After choosing the storage option for your vault, you are ready to associate your files and folders with the vault.

 Now that you've created a vault, you prepare your infrastructure to back up files and folders by downloading and installing the Azure Recovery Services agent, downloading vault credentials, and then using those credentials to register the agent with the vault.

 ## Step 2: Download files
-> [AZURE.NOTE]
+> [!NOTE]
 > Enabling backup through the Azure portal is coming soon.
 At this time, you use the Azure Recovery Services Agent on-premises to back up your files and folders.
 >
 >